Creating age friendly communities

 - respects the rights of older people

-- celebrates older people – including their capacities, resources, lifestyles and preferences
+- celebrates older people

 - responds to the growing diversity of older people, for example disability, sexual orientation, socioeconomic status, ethnicity, and religion or beliefs